 Drawn together by the Holy Spirit, we are a diverse community of Christians that come together as one church, joining faith and action.
 In covenant with the church, we serve God in the co-creation of a just and sustainable world as made manifest in the Gospel of Jesus Christ.

-As the congregation grew, a new building was built and dedicated as Saint James Church.
+As the congregation grew, a new building was built and dedicated as St. James Church.

-In 1957 when the Evangelical and Reformed Churches, which merged in 1934, and the Congregational and Christian Churches, which came together in 1931, joined to form the United Church of Christ, the church moved from being an Evangelical and Reformed Church and became Saint James United Church of Christ.
+In 1957, when the Evangelical and Reformed Churches, which merged in 1934, and the Congregational and Christian Churches, which came together in 1931, joined to form the United Church of Christ, the church transitioned from being an Evangelical and Reformed Church and became St. James United Church of Christ.

 A Christian Education Building was added in 1958 to accommodate a growing Christian Education program.

-The current sanctuary was renovated in 1970, yielding a reinforced balcony in the rear of the Sanctuary and the installation of the current 21 rank Schlicker Organ.
-The new entryway, lifts and elevator we added in 1998 in order to make the church more accessible to all.
+The current sanctuary was renovated in 1970, yielding a reinforced balcony in the rear of the sanctuary and the installation of the current 21-rank Schlicker Organ.
+The new entryway, lifts, and elevator were added in 1998 in order to make the church more accessible to all.

-In 2013, a new Pastor and changes to the leadership structure ushered in a new era of excitement.
-As we continue to imagine the future, we remain comitted to honoring our traditions while being open to the new possibilities God has in store.
+In 2022, a new Pastor ushered in a new era of excitement.
+As we continue to imagine the future, we remain committed to honoring our traditions while being open to the amazingly new possibilities God has in store for us.